Last updated on May 28th, 2022

 - Bahnstation: Hallstatt main train station for traveler, Hallstatt Bahnhof.
 Walk 50m of pavement walkway to schiffstation for ferry ride to Hallstatt Markt.

 - Obertraun: Next stop of Hallstatt station where you can go to Dachstein Ice Cave and five fingers.
 Take bus #543 to Hallstatt Lahn.
-Obertraun has cheaper accommodation compare with Hallstatt.
+Obertraun has cheaper accommodation compared with Hallstatt.

 - Hallstatt Markt: Connected with ferry ride from Bahnstation.
 The main market square of Hallstatt.